-One question we get asked a lot though is whether or not infrared heating is safe.
+One questions we get asked a lot though is whether or not infrared heating is safe.

 Well the good news is that despite being a form of electromagnetic radiation, infrared heating is 100% safe.
 The word radiation often scares people and it is true that some types of electromagnetic radiation can be dangerous, such as ultraviolet and x-rays, however remember that visible light (that we see with our eyes) is also a type of electromagnetic radiation – and this, much like infrared is 100% safe!

 Since infrared is an effective heating mechanism, more and more companies are looking to utilise this in their heating systems and therefore it is becoming a much more popular heating solution in UK and Europe today.

 Is infrared heating safe?

 Infrared heating panels are an example of far infrared, which means they can travel a distance to warm a target area.
 Far infrared is completely safe as a method of heating and should not be confused with near infrared.

 Near infrared is slightly different with the heat being more intense and penetrating, therefore potentially unsafe.
 A prolonged exposure of near infrared can leave thermal burns and ageing effects on the surface of the skin.
 Eye damage can also occur because near infrared transmits the wavelength as far as the cornea, which means protective eyewear should be worn if exposed.

 Importantly near infrared is not an effective heating solution and for the rest of the article when we refer to the ‘heating solution’ we assume it is referring to far infrared.